 Caves are fissures where evil seeps.
-They’re named by people who are scared shitless.
+And some of these must’ve been named by people who were scared shitless.

 In Texas, don’t stumble into Toad Frog Falling Floor Fissure, Left In a Lurch Cave, Coon Crap Cave, Putrid Pit, and Big Mutha Caverns.

 Georgians tiptoe around Dead Dog Pit, Miss Ing Pit, Not Dan’s Birthday Pit, and Missing Evan Well.

 In Alabama, try to avoid Glenn’s Hazardous Double Shot, Hurt Tree Pit and Crypt of Terror Pit.

 The Tennessee landscape hides Milk Horror Hole and Dead Dog Drop.

 In Missouri beware of Devil’s Well, Snake Pit Cave, and ten holes in the ground named after bushwhackers.

 The art director for the judgment day, Hieronymus Bosch, painted vivid vignettes depicting the pits of Hell.
 Dante warns, “All hope abandon, ye who enter in!”